emutex/wiring-x86/docs/source/index.rst

     # Import the time module enable sleeps between turning the led on and off.
     import time

-    # Import the GPIOGalileoGen2 class from the wiringx86 module.
+    # Import the GPIOEdison class from the wiringx86 module.
     # In case you want to use a different board, simply the import right class
     # below.
 The API is unified for all supported boards.
-    from wiringx86 import GPIOGalileoGen2 as GPIO
+    from wiringx86 import GPIOEdison as GPIO

-    # Create a new instance of the GPIOGalileoGen2 class.
+    # Create a new instance of the GPIOEdison class.
     # Setting debug=True gives information about the interaction with sysfs.
     gpio = GPIO(debug=False)
     pin = 13